-The Girdwood Valley has a proud past
+The Girdwood Valley has a proud history.

 1778 – British explorer Captain James Cook searches Cook Inlet and Turnagain Arm in his quest for the Northwest Passage.
 (National Maritime Museum, UK/Nathaniel Dance)

-1867 – Secretary of State William Seward negotiates the purchase of Alaska from Russia for $7.2 million, or about 2 cents per acre, on of the best bargains in America’s history.
+1867 – Secretary of State William Seward negotiates the purchase of Alaska from Russia for $7.2 million, or about 2 cents per acre, one of the best bargains in America’s history.
 (Alaska State Library, Alonzo Chappel, Seward-William-6)

 1896 – Chris Spillum came close to death when he made a midwinter dash in to file the Glacier Valley claims that later became Crow Creek Mine.

 1898 – Miners find gold in Nome, setting off a gold rush.
 The Iditarod Trail, with a stop in Girdwood, was the best route to the gold fields.
 Wells Fargo hired Gus Norton and Bob Griffiths to move the gold from Nome to Seward.
 Here the mushers rest in Girdwood.
 (Anchorage Museum at Rasmuson Center, B74.16.36)

 1900 – James Girdwood files his gold claims near the present-day Crow Pass trailhead, and later built a cabin in Glacier City.

 1907 – The little community of Glacier City is renamed Girdwood after gold miner James Girdwood.

 1907 – President Theodore Roosevelt creates Church National Forest, which boarders Girdwood to the north and west.
 It is the second largest national forest in the US.